 National Centre for Truth and Reconciliation

 The National Centre for Truth and Reconciliation website has many good resources to get a better understanding of the Residential Schools.
-The following are some of the reports that might be of interest.

 The Jesuit Forum